widderslainte/uod/05_commerce_goods/armour.md

 # Armour
 * Breast & Back - pare of steel plates worn over the chest, often with a soft leather garment underneath.
 The back plate is typically excluded by cavalry.
-* Brigadine - long coat of leather bands, each studded and embedded with steel plates.
+* Brigandine - long coat of leather bands, each studded and embedded with steel plates.
 * Buff Coat - heavy coat of quilted cloth, often in multiple layers.
 * Cloak - heavy cloth garment of wool, cotton or other material, used hung over offhand arm as shield and for weapon entanglment.
 * Furs - soft leather or hide coat, tunic, or jacket padded with heavy furs for warmth, treat as padded armour.